Contributor

 About

-Literacy is one factor that has a huge impact on a person’s ability to navigate life, find employment, secure housing, and access services.
-Literacy is critical to a sustainable future, and we need everyone to care.
-That means we need youth, parents, grandparents, business leaders, government officials, and everyone in our communities to spread the word about leaving no child at a loss for words.
+This was a great opportunity to collaborate and to help influence and hypercharge the importance of literacy in our community.
+While the group stopped meeting formally at the end of 2023, the advocacy of everyone involved won’t stop.
+Literacy remains an important factor that has a huge impact on a person’s ability to navigate life, find employment, secure housing, and access services.
+Literacy is critical to a sustainable future, and we still need everyone to care – that means youth, parents, grandparents, business leaders, government officials, and everyone in our communities.
+We all remain part of the literacy ecosystem and will continue to influence this conversation in different ways moving forward.

 Literacy affects people across their lifespans.
 While literacy is universal, literacy and education are also critical components of poverty reduction.
 3 6 9 is the wonder number of Nikola Tesla and it’s also connected to early learning and literacy.
 At age 3, children need to develop the vocabulary they need to be school-ready at age 6 and to be able to successfully make the shift at age 9 from learning to read to reading to learn, so they can succeed in school and in life.

 • How are children and young Alberta students performing after several disruptions to life and the public education system?
-Albertans needs to understand where we are today as a province, which requires open and transparent data from the government to support better paths forward in our province’s future.
+Albertans needs to understand where we are today as a province, which requires open and transparent data from the government and school boards to support better paths forward in our province’s future.

 • How will investments be made to provide up-to-date data for early learning and literacy in Alberta?
 Research suggests that quality childhood education can reduce the need for additional supports in schools, reduce the drop-out rate, and prevent future crime.
 Investments in quality childhood education are investments in Alberta’s future.